 The majority of participants described the influence of the consumer-therapist relationship on achieving successful outcomes.
 "I've found that quality time between me and my provider where I can discuss issues without a time limit to me makes all the difference in the world to me," said one consumer participant.
 Another participant noted the reciprocal learning that occurs between the consumer and the provider, with the provider learning from the consumer and the consumer learning from the provider.
-This participant says that viewing treatment of the conversation between the consumer and provider as an expert-to-expert dialogue is more conversation.
+This participant says that viewing treatment of the conversation between the consumer and provider as an expert-to-expert dialogue is more constructive than seeing it as an expert-to-patient one-way conversation.